Table of Contents

 Well… what if I told you that you can make money online by selling shirts without inventory?
 If that sounds like a great business idea, then that’s because it is!

 With Sellfy, you can easily open your own print-on-demand shop or sell t-shirts online from an existing website.
-So, keep on reading to learn how to design and sell merchandise online for free.
+So, keep on reading to learn how to design and sell merchandise online.

 How many t-shirts are sold per year?
 Is it still profitable?